 Yeah.
 I guess there comes a time when every system has served its last.
 And I hear a lot of people talk about that they have an old, R22 system and I guess those are really starting to age out for the newer R410A systems.

 That’s exactly right.
 We see fewer and fewer R22 systems every year.
-Which the good thing because it’s becoming incredibly expensive to add refrigerant if the system needs it.
+Which a good thing because it’s becoming incredibly expensive to add refrigerant if the system needs it.

 That was probably going to be the nail in the coffin for an old system.
 If your R22 system has a refrigerant leak, it’s definitely time to look at a replacement.